Whimsy Stick

 Signs Your Dog Needs This Protocol

-A flirt pole for overexcited dogs calms the dog when the session has structure, and makes the dog worse when it doesn’t.
+A flirt pole for overexcited dogs calms the dog when the session has structure, and makes the dog worse when it does not.
 The tool is neutral.
-What it does to an overexcited dog’s arousal level depends entirely on how it’s used.
+What it does to an overexcited dog’s arousal level depends entirely on how it is used.

-Unstructured use of a flirt pole for overexcited dogs, meaning no wait cue, no drop-it, sessions stopped mid-drive, the dog still bouncing off the walls when it ends, trains the arousal system to spike and stay spiked.
-The predatory sequence gets activated but never completes.
-Consequently, the dog learns that the flirt pole for overexcited dogs means intense sustained arousal with no resolution, which is the exact state you’re trying to get out of.
+Unstructured use trains the arousal system to spike and stay spiked.
+That means no wait cue, no drop-it, sessions stopped mid-drive, the dog still bouncing off the walls when it ends.
+The predatory sequence activates and never completes.
+The dog learns the flirt pole means intense sustained arousal with no resolution, which is the exact state you are trying to get out of.

 Unstructured play